 Adjusting charts for different publication types

-We are currently developing how charts should be styled across different publications.
 A chart published in an analytical report will require a slightly different set up to a chart for a blog or a social media.
-TASO are exploring how to optimise charts for each of these mediums.
 To see how we have tackled this most recently, we can look at charts for TASO’s Education pathways report.

 Brand colours